 We’ve told you how to fight sickness and stay healthy with indoor air quality; and, we’ve revealed how to Stop the Sneezes and help relieve symptoms of asthma and allergies with recommendations to improve indoor air quality; we’ve even provided information about the APCO Whole-House Air Purifier to help keep your indoor air quality supreme.
 So now, we’re just going to say it: bad indoor air quality is bad for your health .
-We spend approximately 90% of our life in home and buildings and with indoor air contaminants, including pet dander, dust, fibers, and virus-causing germs, hanging around our homes, it’s critical to have an air purification system that can purify our air and help fight the germs that cause illness.
+We spend approximately 90% of our life in home and buildings and with indoor air pollutants, including pet dander, dust, fibers, and virus-causing germs, hanging around our homes, it’s critical to have an air purification system that can purify our air and help fight the germs that cause illness.

 It affects your home

 Not only could bad air quality affect your lungs, it can also affect the performance of your home.
 Indoor air with elevated levels of contaminants hanging around is tougher on your home’s heating and AC system.
 Impurities clog the parts of the blower system and the home’s air filters more quickly, causing your heating and cooling system to work overtime to keep your family comfortable.
 Your duct system can also become dusty faster, resulting in inefficient airflow.

 It affects your workplace